 What does the future look like for you and your business?

-Any tips for women thinking of starting a business?
+Any tips for other women thinking of starting a business?